goodgravy/trigger.io-ua-push/module/docs/index.md

 ## API

-> ::Note:: You must ensure that push notifications have been activated and allowed on the device before receiving them: call `getPushID` first, because the user may need to allow remote notifications first.

 !method: forge.urbanairship.getPushID(success, error)
 !param: success `function(pushID)` invoked with the device's unique push ID !param: error `function(content)` called with details of the error if something goes wrong